ABOUT

 Dr. Daniel O’Conner Peluso (Dan) is an astrophysicist, educator, and interdisciplinary artist.
 Based in Vallejo, California, Dan’s work blends his passions for astrophysics, citizen science, education, and music to explore how connecting public audiences and students directly with authentic astronomical data can expand participation in and contribute to professional research, strengthen public trust in science, and improve our wellbeing through awe experienced from gaining a cosmic perspective.

 Dan earned his Ph.D. in Astrophysics (2024) from the University of Southern Queensland, where his dissertation Democratizing & Enhancing Exoplanet Research with the Unistellar Citizen Science Network & Astronomy Modeling Instruction pioneered methods for exoplanet research that united professional astronomers, citizen scientists, and educators in publishable research.
 His studies have produced multiple peer-reviewed publications, including his first-author paper in Publications of the Astronomical Society of the Pacific (PASP) on the Unistellar Exoplanet Campaign and the confirmation of the exoplanet TIC 139270665 b in The Astronomical Journal, which notably included sixteen high-school students as co-authors (see Sky & Telescope article).
-He also has a first-author paper, Astronomy Modeling Instruction with Exoplanets, currently under peer review with the Journal of Science Teacher Education (JSTE).
+He also has a first-author astronomy education paper, Astronomy Modeling Instruction with Exoplanets, currently under peer review with a leading science education journal.
 These efforts led to the creation of the Astronomy Modeling with Exoplanets (AME) curriculum now used in teacher-training programs with AMTA and the Rubin Observatory education team.
 Through collaborations with various international collaborators, Dan continues to develop observation experiences with global telescope networks that blend astrophysical research, education, and public participation.

-Across all of his work, Dan is driven by one goal: to democratize science and discovery, and share the cosmic perspective with everyone.
-Through citizen science, inclusive education, and creative communication, he seeks to show that astronomy is not only a science of stars and planets, but a shared human story of curiosity, awe, connection, and wonder that can be experienced by everyone.
+Across all of his work, Dan is driven by one goal: to democratize science, discovery, and empathy and share the cosmic perspective with everyone.
+Through citizen science, inclusive education, and creative communication and art, he seeks to show that astronomy is not only a science of stars and planets, but a shared human story of curiosity, awe, connection, and wonder that can be experienced by everyone.